NoushinB/NoushinB/README.md

 ## Hi there 👋
+### About Me:
+Quality Assurance professional with a passion for building efficient testing strategies.
+Proven ability to deliver high-quality software through manual and automated testing across mobile, web, and desktop applications.
+Skilled in designing and executing test cases using Java, along with proficiency in automation frameworks like Appium, Cucumber, and Gherkin.
+Adept at bug tracking with Jira and thrives in Agile methodologies.
+Demonstrated commitment to continuous learning through self-driven automation projects on GitHub.

 <!--
 **NoushinB/NoushinB** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.